alexconst/alexconst.github.io/technical/vagrant.md

 # connect to the development environment
 vagrant ssh

-# get the status of existing environments
+# get the status of existing environments for the local Vagrantfile
 vagrant status

+# get the status for all environments for all Vagrantfiles
+# to make sure results are accurate add the --prune flag
+# however it will take a lot! longer to show results
+vagrant global-status

 # show existing network port mappings
 vagrant port